albangossard/albangossard.github.io/README.md

 &nbsp;
 [![GitHub](https://i.stack.imgur.com/tskMh.png)](https://github.com/albangossard/)

 I'm a postdoctoral researcher at the Institute of Environmental Geosciences (IGE) in Grenoble, working on mountain glacier modelling.
+I work on differentiable programming methods to solve complex modelling problems in glaciology.
+I actively participate in the develoment of the open source projects [ODINN.jl](https://github.com/ODINN-SciML) and [MassBalanceMachine](https://github.com/ODINN-SciML/MassBalanceMachine).

-I used to work in the private sector at GoPro on deep learning and embedded image processing.
+Before switching to geosciences, I used to work in the private sector at GoPro on deep learning and embedded image processing.

 My mathematical background lies at the intersection of numerical methods for PDEs, optimization and machine learning.
 I did my PhD at the Toulouse Mathematics Institute under the supervision of [Pierre Weiss](https://www.math.univ-toulouse.fr/~weiss/) and [Frédéric de Gournay](http://www.frederic.degournay.fr/), working primarly on inverse problems, optimization and learning algorithms.
 Before that I received a Master of Science in Fundamental Mathematics and Applications (PDE, numerical analysis and optimization track) from Université Paul Sabatier in 2019.
 I also graduated from INSA Toulouse in Applied Mathematics (numerical modelling and image processing) in 2019.